casper-network/docs-archive/theory/naive-blockchain.rst

    1. run the fork-choice for the protocol state derived from justifications of :math:`m`

 2. compare calculated parents with actual parent of :math:`m`:

-      1. if they are the same: append :math:`m` to :math:`blockdag`.
+   -  if they are the same: append :math:`m` to :math:`blockdag`.

-2. are different than actual parents - drop the block (invalid block) and exit
+   -  otherwise - drop the block (invalid block) and exit

 3. Check if parents of :math:`m` are not conflicting.
 If they are conflicting then drop the block (invalid block) and exit.